 That didn’t matter.
 It took them less than 24 hours to find the man’s house whom held the secret of why Frisk Carlisle was gone.
 The Underground, where she had come from, access was right there.
-He had to pull in more than one favor, but once he explained what was contained beneath a barrier, they each complied.
+He had to pull in more than one favor, but once he explained what was contained beneath the barrier he wanted, they each complied.
 “I know that.”
 He was waiting for the important piece of information.

 “Normally, it takes forever to explore barriers.
-But, we were lent a human soul sensor.
-We found a couple of unfortunate souls that must have been trapped over the years and died-”
+They are dangerous, like mines, and there is miles on the property with great chances of falling into them.
+But, since we were lent a human soul sensor, we found several unfortunate souls that must have been trapped over the years and died-”